wschenk/willschenk.com/content/articles/2017/living_with_a_chromebook/index.md

 * three fingers swipe goes from tab to tab
 * alt-tab switches between windows

-tmux and vi is the easiest way to keep going, especially since you lose your ssh connection to termux when reopening the laptop. much easier to do <code class="markup--code markup--p-code">tmux a</code> and get everything back. [https://medium.com/@peterxjang/a-minimalist-guide-to-tmux-13675fb160fa](https://medium.com/@peterxjang/a-minimalist-guide-to-tmux-13675fb160fa "") is a good write up
+tmux and vi is the easiest way to keep going, especially since you lose your ssh connection to termux when reopening the laptop. much easier to do `tmux a` and get everything back. [https://medium.com/@peterxjang/a-minimalist-guide-to-tmux-13675fb160fa](https://medium.com/@peterxjang/a-minimalist-guide-to-tmux-13675fb160fa "") is a good write up.

+`tmux a`

 Add Secure Shell to your launch bar and have it open as window.
 Then you can use CNTL-W to move around in VI [https://chromium.googlesource.com/apps/libapps/+/master/nassh/doc/FAQ.md#How-do-I-send-Ctrl_W_Ctrl_N-or-Ctrl_T-to-the-terminal](https://chromium.googlesource.com/apps/libapps/+/master/nassh/doc/FAQ.md#How-do-I-send-Ctrl_W_Ctrl_N-or-Ctrl_T-to-the-terminal "")